caberger/webpack-demo/k8s/readme.md

 # kubernetes deployment

+For Demonstration the Deployment is done with 2 different methods:
+-  we deploy the docker image from our own ghcr.io registry
+- for the web application we use a standard nginx image that mounts the web-contents from a read only persistent volume.
+A Busybox - job mounts the volume for copying the web-content files to this volume when the deployment is done.

 ## Docker registry
-create a personal access token with write packages permission in github login to ghcr.io using your github username as name and the generated access token as password
+create a personal access token with write packages permission in github.

+Then login to ghcr.io from the command line using your github username as name and the generated access token as password

 ```bash
 docker login ghcr.io